medialab/artoo/jquery.md

 <h2 id="dollar">$ in artoo's functions</h2>

-Knowing that you may not be able to access easily jQuery through `$`, **artoo** give access to his internal jQuery instance in some of his methods callbacks.
+Knowing that you may not be able to access easily jQuery through `$`, **artoo** gives access to his internal jQuery instance in some of his methods callbacks.
 This is for instance the case with the `artoo.scrape` method.

 *Example*